 Right to an Accounting of Disclosures.
 You have the right to request an “Accounting of Disclosures” of your protected health information.
 This is a listing of certain disclosures of your medical information made by the facility on your behalf.

 To request this list of Accounting of Disclosures, you must submit your request in writing to the Director of Health Information.
 Your request must state a time period that may not be longer than six years from the date of your request and may not include dates before April 14, 2003.
+We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
 An accounting will include, if requested: the disclosure date, the name of the person or entity that received the information and address, if known, a brief description of the information disclosed, and a brief statement of the purpose of the disclosure.
 The first accounting provided in a 12 month period will be free.
 For providing additional lists, we may charge you our costs.